 Crystal Cove State Park

 The large Crystal Cove State Conservation Area encompasses a long stretch of coastline, featuring 3.2 miles of beach and 2400 acres of natural land for hiking.
 There are several access points along Pacific Coast Highway, all of which will take you down to the beaches known for their views of the cliffs, swim and surf spots, and rockier tide pool areas to explore.
 Just off the water is the Crystal Cove Historic District, which includes 46 vintage coastal cottages preserved to maintain the style of early 20th century Southern California architecture, some of which are available to rent.
 There are plenty of options for active family activities at this beach and state park, all of which you can do while appreciating this untouched, pristine coastline.
 Address: Crystal Cove Trail, Newport Beach, CA 92657

 Accessible by car or by ferry, Balboa Island is home to many gorgeous coastal cottages and buildings that complete the island’s quaint beach town feeling.
-You can take a break from a day at the beach by taking a walk down Marine Ave, which is lined with unique shops and restaurants.
+You can take a break from a day at the beach by taking a walk down Marine Ave with a Balboa Bar in hand, which is lined with unique shops and restaurants.
 To learn more about the history of the island, stop by the Balboa Island Museum, also on Marine Ave, which contains photos and artifacts that showcase the island’s past, along with a gift shop.
 A trip down the strip with shopping and lunch, finished with a stop at one of the island’s many beaches, makes for a perfect weekend outing for folks of all ages.
 Address: Balboa Island, Newport Beach, CA 92662; Museum: 210 Marine Ave, Newport Beach, CA 92662

 Newport Beach Pier and Newport Beach